-SB 390 (Laird, 2021): would require the Employment Development Department (EDD) to develop and, upon appropriation from the Legislature, implement a comprehensive plan to prepare for an increase in unemployment insurance compensation benefits due to an economic recession.
+SB 390 (Laird, 2021) requires EDD to develop and, upon appropriation from the Legislature, implement a comprehensive plan to prepare for an increase in unemployment insurance compensation benefits due to an economic recession.
 The plan must detail how to respond to economic downturns with a predetermined strategy that has considered the full effect on the department's operations.
 Would require EDD to provide a copy of the comprehensive plan to the Joint Legislative Budget Committee and the Department of Finance by March, 1, 2022 and update the comprehensive plan and provide a copy to both of those entities every second year thereafter.

-SB 107 (Committee on Budget) Chapter 264, Statutes of 2020: required that the director of EDD make more specified information about unique unemployment insurance claims publicly available on the department's website.
+SB 107 (Budget and Fiscal Review Committee, Chapter 264, Statutes of 2020) required that the Director of EDD make more specified information about unique unemployment insurance claims publicly available on the department's website.